 The biggest winner in a guardianship is our dogs.
 In a Guardian Home, they get all of the loving attention and spoiling they deserve.
 Too many adults here at GVD would spread us too thin .... not what we want.
 We like to keep our numbers pared down, so everyone here gets what they need and then some.

 You don’t deal with the “mess” of a heat cycle, nor with the pressure of the male dogs who will seek your girl out.
 When the girls come in season, they come to GVD immediately and stay until their season ends, usually about 20 days.
 This saves you (and us!) the worry of an accidental or unintentional breeding, as she is in our care.

 The expenses you'd incur as a Guardian are the same ones you'd have if they dog were solely yours.
-We take care of any reproductive related costs, and you'll be responsible for food, grooming, vet care, etc. We do require a specific brand of food, and our Guardian families must carry a canine health insurance policy on their GVD.
+We take care of any reproductive related costs, and you'll be responsible for food, grooming, vet care, etc.

 Some moms have only one litter, some have more.
 Each girl is unique, and those decisions are made with their distinctive, individual needs in mind.
 Once she is no longer mothering, the Guardian family will have her spayed, and she is forever yours.

 If a Guardianship opportunity sounds like it might be for you, send us an email and we’ll bring you up to speed on current availability.
 We'll also email you a copy of the Guardianship Agreement so you can review all the details and fine print.
 We prefer our Guardian Families to be within a 90 mile radius, but that’s not a hard and fast rule.
 If the situation is right, we will work with families farther away to ensure the right fit.